j-swaminathan/GarbageSorting/README.md

 - **Capture an Image:** Click on the "Start Camera" button to use your webcam, then click on "Capture Image" to take picture and click on "Upload" to classify it.

+### License

+This project is licensed under the MIT License.

+### Acknowledgments

+- Kaggle for the Garbage classification dataset.